OuhscBbmc/data-science-practices-1/ch-workstation.md

 ### ODBC Driver {#workstation-odbc}

 [ODBC Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server) is for connecting to the [token server](https://github.com/OuhscBbmc/REDCapR/blob/master/vignettes/SecurityDatabase.Rmd), if your institution is using one.
-As of this writing, version 17 is the most recent driver version.
-See if a new one exists. {updated Apr 2018}
+As of this writing, version 18 is the most recent driver version.
+See if a new one exists. {updated Feb 2022}

 ### Notepad++ {#workstation-notepadpp}